1. Output information

 The publication of provisional marriage statistics was discontinued in 2016 (for the 2013 data year onwards) to ensure value for money across our outputs.
 Provisional marriages statistics for data years 2008 to 2012 were published approximately one and half years after the reference period while statistics for the 2007 data year and earlier were published approximately one year after the reference period.

-Users are happy with the data available on marriages given their high quality; however, the release of data is not considered to be timely.
+Users are happy with the data available on marriages given their high quality; however, the release of data was not considered to be timely.

 The release of our marriage statistics has been delayed in recent years because of the following reasons: